SGDInstitute/apollo/content/collections/pages/sgdinstitute/get-involved.md

             marks:
               -
                 type: bold
-            text: 'Complete the brief interest form at the bottom of this page.'
+            text: "Tell us you're interested!
+Complete our brief interest form."
           -
             type: text
             text: ' You’ll be asked about your areas of interest, a bit about your experiences and background, and what your big ideas are around building and sustaining LGBTQ+ community.
 A member of our team will be in touch if we’d like to chat more about your submission.
-Don’t worry if you don’t hear from us right away, we’ll keep your submission on file and add you to an email list to get updates about future opportunities for engagement! '
+Don’t worry if you don’t hear from us right away, we’ll keep your submission on file and add you to an email list to get updates about future opportunities for engagement!
+Plus... '
       -
+        type: bulletList
+        content:
+          -
+            type: listItem
+            content:
+              -
                 type: paragraph
                 attrs:
                   textAlign: left
                   class: null
                 content:
                   -
                     type: text
                     marks:
                       -
                         type: bold
                     text: 'Share the form with your friends and colleagues!'
                   -
                     type: text
                     text: ' Know someone who would be a great fit for this opportunity, spread the word to your friends, colleagues, and ecosystem. '
           -
+            type: listItem
+            content:
+              -
                 type: paragraph
                 attrs:
                   textAlign: left
                   class: null
                 content:
                   -
                     type: text
                     marks:
                       -
                         type: bold
                     text: 'Connect with us on social media.'
                   -
                     type: text
                     text: ' Tune into our '
                   -
                     type: text
                     marks:
                       -
                         type: link
                         attrs:
                           href: null
                           rel: null
                           target: null
                           title: null
                     text: Instagram
                   -
                     type: text
                     text: ', '
                   -
                     type: text
                     marks:
                       -
                         type: link
                         attrs:
                           href: null
                           rel: null
                           target: null
                           title: null
                     text: Facebook
                   -
                     type: text
                     text: ', or '
                   -
                     type: text
                     marks:
                       -
                         type: link
                         attrs:
                           href: null
                           rel: null
                           target: null
                           title: null
                     text: TikTok
                   -
                     type: text
-            text: ' to stay up-to-date on the Institute’s programs and future opportunities to get involved. '
+                    text: ' to stay up-to-date on the Institute’s programs and future opportunities to get involved. ' -
-    type: content
-    enabled: true
-  -
-    id: lxamt9hv
-    bard:
-      -
-        type: heading
-        attrs:
-          textAlign: left
-          level: 2
-        content:
-          -
-            type: text
-            text: "Tell us you're interested!"
-      -
         type: set
         attrs:
-          id: lxamtboi
+          id: lxumsrtn
           values:
             type: form
             formset: support_interest_form
+      -
+        type: paragraph
+        attrs:
+          textAlign: left
+          class: null
     type: content
     enabled: true
 template: default
 updated_by: cc1d6f85-bab6-480d-8bd1-226c3d628cb2
-updated_at: 1719333465
+updated_at: 1719333601
 ---